jgoncalvesjr/polysearch/README.md

 ### Version 1.0.0

-Welcome to Polyserach, your polyglot word search game!
+Welcome to Polysearch, your polyglot word search game!

 There are many word search games available online, but none of them feature more than one language at the same time.
 So, why not make it multilingual?
 Furthermore, why not make it multiplayer, and have its words retrieved from an online dictionary?
 In this case, a direct lookup from the Lexicala API.